FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

 ## Add the missing references

 Before we add some code inside the Azure Function let's add some requirement features.
-Let's first start by adding some package we will need.
+Let's first start by adding some packages we will need.
 Look into the file `HackDemo-Func.csproj`.
 Currently you should have only one `<PackageReference>`, referencing the `Microsoft.NET.Sdk.Functions` and `Microsoft.Azure.WebJobs.Extensions.Storage`.

 Let's add a few more.